Katharine Burns, March 4th, 2016

 WW: And how many years did you stay in New York?

 KB: Until five years ago.
 And I actually commute back and forth.
 I bought a condo here in Rochester Hills and I commute ten days a week [sic] back to my office in New York.

 WW: Can you speak about your decision to come back here?

-KB: It was… I wanted space.
-It was something about—I just wanted … I lived in….
-I love New York, just… you know, my heart just beats and I’m going… but just kind of the… I just wanted space; I just wanted bigger space than an apartment.
+KB: It was – I wanted space.
+It was something about—I just wanted — I lived in — I love New York.
+I just, you know, I arrive and [mimics heart pounding motion] my heart just beats and I’m going.
+But just kind of the — I just wanted space; I just wanted bigger space than an apartment.
 And I didn’t want to live in the suburbs in New York.
 I kind of thought about it and kind of looked around and that’s not me.
-It just is not me, so somehow I kind of thought it through and found this place and I thought “this is great.”
+It just is not me.
+So somehow I kind of thought it through and found a place here and I thought “this is great.”
 And you know I just commute ten days a month.
-So I have a small office, in a different building, and – same neighborhood, Upper Westside, and maybe that’s my life now.
+So I have a small office, in a different building, and – same neighborhood, Upper Westside, and that’s my life now.
 So now I’m involved in some a major project in Rochester.

 WW: Is there anything else you want to share today?